15. Provisions & Contingencies

 The obligation is measured at the present value of the estimated future cash flows.
 The discount rate used for determining the present value of the obligation under defined benefit plans, is based on the market yield on government securities, of a maturity period equivalent to the weighted average maturity profile of the related obligations at the Balance Sheet date.

-Re-measurement, comprising actuarial gains and losses, the effect of the changes to the asset ceiling (if applicable) and the return on plan assets (excluding net interest), is reflected immediately in the balance sheet with a charge or credit recognised in other comprehensive income in the period in which they occur.
-Re-measurement recognised in other comprehensive income is reflected immediately in retained earnings and is not reclassified to profit or loss.
+Re-measurement, comprising actuarial gains and losses, the effect of the changes to the asset ceiling (if applicable) and the return on plan assets (excluding net interest), is reflected immediately in the balance sheet with a corresponding debit or credit to other comprehensive income (OCI) in the period in which they occur.
+Re¬ measurements are not reclassified to profit or loss in subsequent periods.
 Past service cost is recognised in the statement of profit or loss in the period of a plan amendment.
 Net interest is calculated by applying the discount rate at the beginning of the period to the net defined benefit liability or asset.

 Defined contribution plans: